Deltares/imod-python/README.rst

 1\.
 Easily create grid-based model packages
 -------------------------------------------

-Seamlessly integrate your GIS rasters or meshes with MODFLOW6, by using `xarray`_ and `xugrid`_ arrays, for structured and unstructured grids, respectively, to create grid-based model packages.
+Seamlessly integrate your GIS rasters or meshes with MODFLOW 6, by using `xarray`_ and `xugrid`_ arrays, for structured and unstructured grids, respectively, to create grid-based model packages.